-The board of the Metropolitan Transportation Authority voted on Wednesday to increase the fares for weekly and monthly MetroCards while eliminating the pay-per-ride bonus.
-On April 21, the price of a monthly pass will rise from $121 to $127 and a weekly pass from $32 to $33, as reported by amNY.
+The board of the Metropolitan Transportation Authority voted in February to increase the fares for weekly and monthly MetroCards while eliminating the pay-per-ride bonus.
+This Sunday, April 21, the price of a monthly pass will rise from $121 to $127 and a weekly pass from $32 to $33, as reported by amNY.
 The base fare will remain at $2.75.

 The fare hike is the sixth since 2009 when the state legislature approved a plan that increases fares every other year, but the first time since Gov. Andrew Cuomo declared a state of emergency for the system in 2017.